-There are a various heuristic methods for software watermarking in the literature (cf., [CT]), but as with obfuscation, there has been little rigorous work on this problem.
+There are various heuristic methods for software watermarking in the literature (cf., [CT]), but as with obfuscation, there has been little theoretical work on this problem in general.
 Here we do not attempt to provide a thorough definitional treatment of software watermarking, but rather consider a couple of weak formalizations which we relate to our results on obfuscation.
-The difficulty in formalizing watermarking comes, of course, in capturing the fragility property.
+The difficulty in formalizing watermarking arises, of course, from the need to properly capture the fragility property.
 Note that it is easy to remove a watermark from programs for functions that are exactly learnable with queries (by using the learning algorithm to generate a new program (for the function) that is independent of the marking).
 A natural question is whether learnable functions are the only ones that cause problems.
 That is, can the following definition be satisfied?